 Resistance also comes from care providers, including some women and men religious.
 Many religious have been caring for children in institutional settings for many years.
-Some associate the expression of their charism with institutional care.
+Some associate the expression of lf you stay connected with your originating charism, it is not a problem if the ministry changes.

+their charism with institutional care.
 The message that institutional care is falling out of favour may be understandably difficult to embrace.
 Bidding farewell to children in care may be emotionally difficult.
 Once persuaded, retooling for new ways of caring may require significant investments of time and energy on the part of individuals and religious institutes.